benjaminjohnsinger/benjaminjohnsinger.github.io/index.md

 ## Current projects

-- Understanding respiratory virus dynamics with data from pathogen re-emergence in Southern California
+- Understanding respiratory virus dynamics with data from the re-emergence of viruses after the COVID-19 pandemic in Southern California
 ![A figure illustrating the relationship between viral dynamic parameters and post-COVID-19 re-emergence behaviour.](assets/img/age_distribution_shift.png)

-- Examining data on respiratory virus testing for signatures of viral interaction
+- Investigating different mechanisms of interaction between respiratory viruses
 ![A figure showing odds ratios between different viral infections, adjusting for bias.](assets/img/Interaction_Proof_of_concept.jpg)

 - Characterizing the relationship between antibiotic consumption and resistance